oasis-open/openc2-jadn-software/README.md

    None vs. null, etc.)
 - jaen-convert.py - Convert JAEN specifications between formats (Current: JAS, JAEN, and property tables.
 Potential: JSON schema, XSD, CDDL)
-   - openc2 - Schema that defines the OpenC2 message format, including the target data model.
-   The ability to import data models is planned but not supported in the current version.

 ### Data
 The converter utility reads `.jas` and `.jaen` schemas from an input directory (data) and writes